mfgeary/c-sorts/README.md

 I analysized the efficiency of different sort algorithms written in C. First, I wrote the most common sorting algorithms in C. Then, I wrote a program to calculate the run time of the various sorts for different array sizes.
 After, I analyzed the data using Python to create graphs and draw conclusions about data efficiency.

 # Output
 The code print the number of comparisons and the running times for the different sorting algorithms based on the number of elements in the array.
+Run times are printed in microseconds.

 ![sort-experiment-output](./sort-experiment-output.png)

 # Usage